Chilcotin Country: Geography

 The Chilcotin district is mostly a wide, high plateau, stretching from the mountains to the Fraser River, but also includes several fjord-like lakes which verge from the plateau into the base of the mountains.
 The largest of the lakes in the region is Chilko Lake, which feeds the Chilko River, the main tributary of the Chilcotin River.
 Other major lakes are Tatlayoko Lake (/ˈtætləkoʊ/ TAT-lə-koh) and Taseko Lake (/təˈsiːkoʊ/ tə-SEE-koh); the area of the lakes, in the southern part of the district, is now the Tsʼilʔos Provincial Park, also known as the Xeni Gwetʼin Wilderness after the Xeni Gwetʼin, the local subdivision of the Tsilhqotʼin people) and are also known as the Stony Chilcotin, who were also instrumental in the campaign for that area's preservation.

-The forested plateau area just northeast of the park, between the Chilko River and Taseko Rivers, is known as the Brittany Triangle and is currently under hot dispute between preservationists and logging interests.
-East of the Tsʼilʔos Provincial Park is Big Creek Provincial Park and the Churn Creek Protected Area, while to the southeast is the Spruce Lake Protected Area aka "the South Chilcotin", which despite its nickname is mostly in the Bridge River Country, part of the Lillooet Country and not part of the Chilcotin Country, which begins at the protected area's northern and northwestern borders.
+The forested plateau area just northeast of the park, between the Chilko River and the Taseko Rivers, is known as the Brittany Triangle and is currently the subject of intense dispute between preservationists and logging interests.
+East of the Tsʼilʔos Provincial Park is Big Creek Provincial Park and the Churn Creek Protected Area, while to the southeast is the Spruce Lake Protected Area "the South Chilcotin", which, despite its nickname, is mostly in the Bridge River Country, part of the Lillooet Country and not part of the Chilcotin Country, which begins at the protected area's northern and northwestern borders.